-PASADENA, Calif. — The Ninth Circuit U.S. Court of Appeals on March 21 affirmed a lower federal court’s $6,080,568 judgment in favor of an insured in a breach of contract and bad faith lawsuit against its excess general liability insurer arising from an underlying patent infringement dispute (Teleflex Medical Incorporated v.
-National Union Fire Insurance Company of Pittsburgh, Pa., No. 14-56366, 9th Cir., 2017 U.S. App.
-LEXIS 4996).
+PASADENA, Calif. — The Ninth Circuit U.S. Court of Appeals on April 20 affirmed a lower federal court’s ruling in favor of an insurer in a coverage dispute arising from an underlying injury claim by a day laborer (Barbara Kellerer v.
+Allied Property and Casualty Insurance Co., No. 15-56653, 9th Cir., 2017 U.S. App.
+LEXIS 6903).